CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

 See also :ref:`this section <usage.import.sequence>` on how to import simulation trajectories.

-OVITO automatically generates a default search pattern for you when importing a file with a number it its name.
+OVITO automatically generates a default search pattern for you when importing a file with a number in its name.
 You can turn this behavior permanently off by unchecking the "auto-generate" option.

 Trajectory - Playback ratio
 """""""""""""""""""""""""""

-After importing a new trajectory consisting of *N* simulation snapshots, OVITO will adjust the animation interval (which is shown as timeline below the viewports) to the same length and show one trajectory frame per animation frame.
+After importing a new trajectory consisting of *N* simulation snapshots, OVITO will adjust the animation interval (which is shown as a timeline below the viewports) to the same length and show one trajectory frame per animation frame.
-Thus, there will be a one-to-one relationship between imported trajectory frame and rendered animation frames.
+Thus, there will be a one-to-one relationship between imported trajectory frames and rendered animation frames.

 If desired, this standard 1/1 frame ratio can be changed by pressing the :guilabel:`Change`